 Ronin researcher and itinerant instructor currently residing in the Frank-Ratchye STUDIO for Creative Inquiry.
 My research practice centers around the study of improbable and unexpectedly emergent phenomena in interactive human-in-the-loop systems—including (but not limited to) algorithmic bias, model dynamics, and learning effects (in both humans and machines).
 If it was the ‘50s, you might call this Cybernetics…

-Through a combination of large-scale sequential experimentation, dynamical systems theory, and probabilistic choice models, I am working to further our understanding of the potential unintended consequences of deploying machine learning in high-stakes scenarios.
+Through a combination of large-scale digital experiments, dynamical systems theory, and causal inference, I am working to further our understanding of the potential unintended consequences of deploying machine learning in high-stakes scenarios.
 Additionally, by developing new mixed methods approaches to evaluating these systems, I hope to help others approach technical research with a critical lens in order to build more usable and humane technology.